 - Intervention for drug interactions.

-Patients may be followed upon written referral from a physician.
+Patients may be followed upon electronically submitted referral from a physician.

 Anticoagulation Referral Acceptance Requirements